intermernet/pw/README.md

 It attempts to put into practice the methodology described in [CrackStation's "Salted Password Hashing - Doing it Right".][1]

-It uses [scrypt][2] for key stretching, and assumes the use of an HMAC key for extra security.
+It uses [scrypt][2] for key derivation, and assumes the use of an HMAC key for extra security.

 The HMAC Key should be provided from somewhere outside of the database which stores the user IDs, hashes and salts.
 It should, at least, be stored in a secure file on the server, but it's